wlydlut/C2F-DFT/Deraining/README.md

           `└──target`
 ## Training

-First, modify the path on line 2 in the /basicsr/train.py file.
+First, modify the path where the project is located in the second line of the /basicsr/train.py file.

 1. To train C2F-DFT in the coarse training pipeline, modify the comments on lines 129-134 and 195-237 in the /basicsr/models/image_restoration_model.py file, then run